Introduction

-Last weekend, I listened to a podcast that featured Dr. Vonda Wright, MD who is an orthopedic surgeon and longevity expert who spoke about our choice to do nothing and become frail as we age, or to implement mobility activity so we can retain and build muscle and bone mass.
-It was woth sharing.
+Last weekend, I listened to a podcast that featured Dr. Vonda Wright, MD, who is an orthopedic surgeon and longevity exper,t who spoke about our choice to do nothing and become frail as we age, or to implement mobility activity so we can retain and build muscle and bone mass.
+It was worth sharing.

-The podcast began with Dr. Wright talking about her experiences interacting her older hospitalized patients who had fallen and broken their hip, and the reality that of those who break a hip, 30% will die.
+The podcast began with Dr. Wright talking about her experiences interacting with her older hospitalized patients who had fallen and broken their hip, and the reality that of those who break a hip, 30% will die.
 Dr. Wright’s passion is that this outcome is not inevitable.
-It can be prevented but it takes a conscious effort and a belief that we are worth the effort that it takes to avoid becoming frail as we age
+It can be prevented, but it takes a conscious effort and a belief that we are worth the effort that it takes to avoid becoming frail as we age.

 Dr. Wright highlighted the difference between lifespan and health span, and that while we are all going to get older, we do not need to become frail.
-She said that women, on average in the U.S. live to age 80, and men to 76.4 but life expectancy does not equal health span.
-She pointed out that many times, the last 20 years of a person’s life is spent going to a doctor’s office three times a week in a steady decline, but that it does not have to be this way!
+She said that women, on average, in the U.S. live to age 80, and men to 76.4, but life expectancy does not equal health span.
+She pointed out that many times, the last 20 years of a person’s life are spent going to a doctor’s office three times a week in a steady decline, but that it does not have to be this way!

 We don’t need to be the victims of the passage of time that we will all succumb to if we are not intentional.
 We don’t need to become breakable and frail — we can apply the “medicine of mobility” to pursue a different way to age.

-Dr. Wright talked about “Sedentary Death Syndrome” which are the 33 chronic diseases that kill people in the U.S., including obesity, type 2 diabetes, heart attack and stroke, high blood pressure, high cholesterol, and osteoporosis — and that are directly treated by moving.
-Yes, we can take a pill for high blood pressure, or to lower our blood sugars if we have diabetes, but moving is the medicine that positively affects all of these.
-Layering Dr. Wright ‘s simple method for mobility on top of a diet that targets sufficient amounts of highly bioavailable protein and the amino acid leucine (both required to initiate muscle synthesis) rounds out the picture for aging well.
+Dr. Wright talked about “Sedentary Death Syndrome,” which are the 33 chronic diseases that kill people in the U.S., including obesity, type 2 diabetes, heart attack and stroke, high blood pressure, high cholesterol, and osteoporosis — and that are directly treated by moving.
+Moving is the medicine that positively affects all of these.
+Layering Dr. Wright’s simple method for mobility on top of a diet that targets sufficient amounts of highly bioavailable protein and the amino acid leucine (both required to initiate muscle synthesis) rounds out the picture for aging well.

-Dr. Wright who is also a researcher said that our understanding of aging is skewed because the studies that indicate a steady decline as we age were done with a study population of people that didn’t move much.
-Statistics show that 70% of Americans (and she said this is quite similar around the world) don’t do any form of mobility, or exercise in a day.
+Dr. Wright, who is also a researcher, said that our understanding of aging is skewed because the studies that indicate a steady decline as we age were done with a study population of people who didn’t move much.
+Statistics show that 70% of Americans don’t do any form of mobility or exercise in a day.
 What we know from these large-scale population studies is what happens if we don’t move.
-This really hit home with me.
-There are many days that I am working at my desk from early morning and even if I use a standing desk, I have been sedentary far too much during the week.

 Dr. Wright’s research has found that if 35-40-year-olds — up to seniors in their 90s continue to be active their entire lives, they can maintain their bone mass, muscle mass, and cognitive function.
-She feels that age 35-45 is the best time to “course-correct” and choose an active lifestyle, because careers have usually been chosen, and family life is more established, and this is before things begin to change at age 45 for women (and to a lesser extent for men) due to the hormonal changes of perimenopause.
+She feels that age 35-45 is the best time to “course-correct” and choose an active lifestyle before things begin to change at age 45 for women due to the hormonal changes of perimenopause.

 “There is no age or skill level where the strategic stress we put on our body in the form of mobility, strength training, and smart nutrition will not dramatically change the trajectory of your health.”